pberlandier/dual-model/README.md

 ![](./doc/model.png)

-# using a dual model for expressivity and performance
+# Using a dual model for expressivity and performance